jokecode/vitesse/src/layouts/README.md

 ## Layouts

-Vue components in this dir are used as layouts.
+vue components in this dir are used as layouts.

 By default, `default.vue` will be used unless an alternative is specified in the route meta.